Return of Pink Five

 Return of Pink Five is a sequel to the fan films Pink Five and Pink Five Strikes Back.
 It continues the adventures of Stacey (Pink Five) around the edges of the original Star Wars trilogy.
 The film was directed by series creator Trey Stokes, who co-wrote the film with Chris Hanel (The Formula).
 The film has been released in multiple parts.
 Volume One debuted online at AtomFilms on April 25, 2006.
-Volume Two premiered July 20, 2006 at the Official Star Wars Fan Film Awards ceremony at the San Diego Comic-Con, and was released online on May 25, 2007, the 30th anniversary of the release of Star Wars.
+Volume Two premiered July 20, 2006 at the Official Star Wars Fan Film Awards ceremony at San Diego Comic-Con, and was released online on May 25, 2007, the 30th anniversary of the release of Star Wars.

 While Volume One was not eligible for the Official Star Wars Fan Film Awards due to combination of a longer running time and the use of union actors, it was presented as "out of competition feature" due to the long connection of the cast and crew with Atomfilms.
 Due to a loosening of rules and the change of the Atomfilms contest to a freeform "challenge", Volume Two, filmed at Henry Cowell Redwoods State Park in Felton, CA, was entered in the 2007 competition at the Star Wars convention Celebration 4, where it failed to win an award.
 It did inspire a model railroad exhibit in the Henry Cowell Redwoods Nature Store.

 In September 2012, funds for Return of Pink Five: Volume Three were successfully raised via Kickstarter and the completed saga was screened at several conventions in 2013.
 The complete five-episode saga was released on Amazon Video in July 2016.